McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ---

 ### entity_translucent_cull
-Flat texture items held by entities (and in the inventory).
+Flat texture items and transparent blocks held by entities or on head, and in the inventory.
 If Fabulous graphics is off, this shader also affects translucent items like stained glass and their panes, however if it is on, you should check [item_entity_translucent_cull](#item_entity_translucent_cull).

 <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_entity_translubucent_cull.png" height=200> <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_entity_translucent_cull_2.png" height=200>